The Lightning Warrior

 The Lightning Warrior is a 1931 American Pre-Code Mascot movie serial starring Rin Tin Tin in his last role.
 It is regarded as one of the better Mascot serials.
 A number of the production's outdoor action sequences were filmed on the rocky Iverson Movie Ranch in Chatsworth, California, known for its huge sandstone boulders and widely recognized as the most heavily filmed outdoor shooting location in the history of the movies.
 Released in December 1931, this was the last movie of the original Rin Tin Tin, as he died in August 1932, being replaced that same year by Rin Tin Tin Jr.

+The film also marked the final film role for actress Georgia Hale before she retired from making films that same year, though she lived 55 more years after retiring.

 Plot

 The Wolfman, a mysterious masked figure, is leading an Indian uprising to drive local settlers off their land.
 The Wolfman kills Jimmy Carter's father and Alan Scott's brother, which leads the two heroes and Alan's dog Rinty to hunt down and defeat the villain.